 During the pandemic, routine doctor visits and vaccinations are more important (and safe) than ever.

 As a parent, your child’s health and safety is your first priority.
-With Louisiana’s Phase 2 reopening process extended, you might still be wary of bringing your kids to the doctor’s office for vaccinations, wellness checks, and annual visits.
+With Louisiana’s Phase 2 reopening process extended, you might still be wary of bringing your kids to the doctor’s office for their vaccinations, wellness checkup, and annual visits.
 But missing essential care appointments—particularly for immunizations—can actually leave children exposed to other illnesses that present a greater threat than COVID-19, says Dr. Brooke Bock, practicing pediatrician at St. Francis Pediatrics at West Feliciana Hospital.

 “This topic comes up several times daily in my practice with parents who want to postpone important well checks and vaccines.
 This will subsequently lead to a whole different set of problems, such as a measles or varicella (chickenpox) outbreak in our community,” says Dr. Bock.
 “We make a strong effort to separate the timing of well visits and sick visits to keep everyone safe.”